 Although the once completely wooden hanok of Bukchon Hanok Village have adapted to modern construction standards, they’ve held on to many of their most compelling features.
 It’s created an atmosphere and aesthetic unlike any other area in the city.

-Unlike other “villages” in Seoul, the hanok here are authentic: Bukchon Hanok Village is a living and breathing neighbourhood where locals live and thrive.
+Unlike other “villages” in Seoul, the hanok here are authentic: Bukchon Hanok Village is a living and breathing neighborhood where locals live and thrive.
 (Be sure to maintain respect for its residents while you walk through.)

-Don’t forget to stop at key points to pick up stuff from the boutique shops, and sample the lip-smacking Korean street food.
+Don’t forget to stop at key points to pick up stuff from the boutique shops and sample the lip-smacking Korean street food.

 For a full-fledged Bukchon Hanok Village experience, consider staying at one of the village’s hanok guesthouses.
 You’ll have a ton of fun pretending you’re back in the days of yore!

 Getting there: Make your way to Anguk Station (Line 3), taking Exit 2 onto Bukchon-ro.
-Walking up about 300 metres, you’ll see the unique architecture of the village appearing on both sides of the street.
+Walking up about 300 meters, you’ll see the unique architecture of the village appearing on both sides of the street.
 Wander to your heart’s content!

 National Museum of Korea